tarciziuu/ShiftsManagement/README.md

 # shiftsEase - Angular Project

 shiftsEase is a productivity-focused Angular application tailored for employees and administrators alike.
 Seamlessly managing work hours, it empowers users to track shifts, calculate earnings, and maintain an organized work history effortlessly.
+The application is designed to be responsive and works seamlessly on various devices, including mobile phones and tablets.

 ## Technologies Used